Blog

 • Coverage continuity

-These indicators show whether ICHRA is delivering genuine value or just shifting costs to employees.
+These indicators show whether ICHRA is delivering the genuine value of choice.

 The bottom line for 2027 (and beyond)

-Our 2026 data validates that ICHRA works best when three conditions align:
+Our 2026 data validates that ICHRA works best when two conditions align:

-2. Employees receive effective support (AI tools + human assistance enable confident decisions)
+2. Decision support meets people where they are (AI tools + human assistance enable confident decisions)

 The conversation has evolved from "Does ICHRA work?" to "How do we make it work well?"
 That shift — from existential doubt to operational optimization — signals a market moving from early adoption toward mainstream maturity.

-For brokers and HR leaders approaching 2027 planning, the opportunity is clear: ICHRA isn't a panic button for unsustainable renewals.
+For brokers and HR leaders approaching 2027 open enrollment planning and/or considering ICHRA for the first time, the opportunity is clear: ICHRA isn't a panic button for unsustainable renewals.
 It's a strategic benefits evolution that, when implemented thoughtfully, can serve diverse employee needs better than one-size-fits-none group insurance.

 Similar articles